fredericjacquet2/Finance-transfo-course/slides/4_Managing digital transformation.md

 ----

-### 4. Digital transformation : changes in the finance function
+### Chapter 4.4.
+Digital transformation : changes in the finance function

 ----